Jonathan Boulet: Usage in media

 Boulet's songs have appeared in EA Sports games: "Ones Who Fly Twos Who Die" was used in 2010 FIFA World Cup South Africa and "You're a Animal" in FIFA 13 and Real Racing 3 on a Instrumental Version.

+Additionally, Boulet's song "A Community Service Announcement" has been used in various ads to promote the city of Adelaide.